 Members of the IUPUI chapter of Timmy Global Health have the opportunity to assist in Timmy Global Health’s international mission of improving access to healthcare over spring break by supporting medical professionals at free clinics in communities surrounding Santo Domingo, Ecuador.
 Timmy Global Health's efforts in Santo Domingo are made possible through its local community partner.
 Thoroughout the year, Timmy Global Health at IUPUI's fundraising efforts support the local partner in providing medicines for the annual medical service trip and continuous on-the-ground healthcare support for the communities surrounding Santo Domingo.

 The medical service trip is a credit-bearing experience and course at IUPUI.
 The experience also counts as an international "I" experience for the RISE Initiative.
 Participating students can elect to receive one-credit hour through the IUPUI School of Science to become eligible for numerous IUPUI-affiliated scholarships.

-The 2018 medical service trip participants have already been selected.
 For more information regarding this opportunity, please email our 2018 co-trip leaders, Juan Sanchez (firstname.lastname@example.org) or Elliot Beckner (email@example.com).

 Sustainability of Involvement